mathigatti/RealTimeSingingSynthesizer/README.md

 Software contained in synthesisSoftware must be installed.

-- libespeag-NG (Install this first)
+- libespeak-NG (Install this first)
 - Sinsy-NG (Install this second)

 You can check the Colab notebook for a detailed guide about how to install it on Ubuntu.